Divorce and Mortgages – What to Know

 One option is a guarantor mortgage.

-With a guarantor mortgage, the borrower has to find someone – perhaps a parent or sibling – to ‘guarantee’ that they will be able to meet their monthly mortgage repayments.
+With a guarantor mortgage, the borrower must find someone—perhaps a parent or sibling—to ‘guarantee’ that they will be able to meet their monthly mortgage repayments.

-A guarantor mortgage may be an option if you want to keep the family home but cannot prove that you can cover the existing mortgage repayments alone, as they offer the lender some peace of mind.
+A guarantor mortgage may be an option if you want to keep the family home but cannot prove that you can cover the existing mortgage repayments alone.
+They offer the lender some peace of mind.

 Guarantor mortgages may also be an option if you choose to sell and want to buy a new property elsewhere.

-However, it is important to bear in mind that many lenders do not offer guarantor mortgages, preferring instead to go for a joint mortgage where the parent or sibling is a joint borrower and owner with the divorced applicant.
+However, it is important to bear in mind that many lenders do not offer guarantor mortgages, preferring instead to offer a joint mortgage in which the parent or sibling is a joint borrower and owner with the divorced applicant.

 As a result, you are likely to have very few options if you want to pursue a guarantor mortgage.